jkpl/mysimplehomepage/README.md

 * **static**: all the static files

-Once the `configuration.json` has been configured, and the files are in place run the Cakefile's `build` task to build your site.
+Once the `configuration.json` has been configured, and the files are in place run `./mysimplehomepage.js build` to build your site.
 The generated files will be placed to the output directory (default: `out/`).
 If you want to use files like images with your site, just place them to the output directory.

-There's also a feature built in the Cakefile for monitoring changes in the source files.
-If you run the Cakefile task `watch`, the program will automatically generate the site after you change any of the source files.
+There's also a feature built in for monitoring changes in the source files.
+If you run the `./mysimplehomepage.js watch`, the program will automatically generate the site after you change any of the source files.
 If you have `node-static` installed, the program will launch a web server that serves files from the output directory.
 The default port for the test server is 3030.

 ## Configuration